danah18/passport/client/SETUP.md

 ## Env variables

 Copy `.env.example` and rename to `.env.local` with populated values.
 For supabase values, these are outputted from `npx supabase start`.

+## Edge functions
+To deploy new functions to prod as well as edits to prod: `supabase functions deploy`

+To serve the functions locally with env files populating: `supabase functions serve --debug  --env-file ../.env.local`